sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Abstract interpretation

-Instead of going into implementation details, we want to provide some intuition on the second key ingredient of our forward-mode sparsity detection system:
+Instead of going into implementation details, we want to provide some intuition on the second key ingredient of this typical forward-mode sparsity detection system:
 **abstract interpretation**.

 We will demonstrate this on a second toy example, the function